 Step 1: Marinate the Beef

 Start by thinly slicing the flank steak against the grain.
-This ensures the beef stays tender after cooking.
-In a bowl, combine the beef slices with 2 tablespoons soy sauce, 1 tablespoon cornstarch, and 1 teaspoon sesame oil.
+This way, the beef stays tender after cooking.
+Next, in a bowl, combine the beef slices with 2 tablespoons soy sauce, 1 tablespoon cornstarch, and 1 teaspoon sesame oil.
 Mix well and let it marinate for at least 15-20 minutes.
-This step is crucial for infusing flavor and tenderizing the meat.
+Moreover, this step is crucial for infusing flavor and tenderizing the meat.

 Step 2: Prepare the Sauce